fpsvogel/learn-ruby/README.md

 - [ ] **Compilers:** [Crafting Interpreters](https://craftinginterpreters.com/)
 - [ ] **Math:** 💲[Concrete Mathematics: A Foundation for Computer Science](https://www-cs-faculty.stanford.edu/~knuth/gkp.html).
 The math review that I'm doing leading up to this is proving to be a journey in itself, which I will outline separately in the future.

-## Other programming/CS resource lists
+## Other programming and CS resource lists

 - [Backend (Ruby) track at Turing School](https://backend.turing.edu/module1/)
 - [Teach Yourself CS](https://teachyourselfcs.com/)